clarencepohh/tp/docs/DeveloperGuide.md

 #### Method Functionality
 - Retrieves the tasks for each day in the week into a map.
-- Wrap the task descriptions to the width of the calendar box
+- Wrap the task descriptions to the width of the calendar box.
-- Stores the task descriptions in a map
+- Stores the task descriptions in a map.
-- Prints the task descriptions for each day in the week in the appropriate formatting
+- Prints the task descriptions for each day in the week in the appropriate formatting.

 ### Month View Rendering
 The month view utilizes the printWeekHeader method with the isMonthView parameter set to true, limiting the display to only include week headers without individual tasks.

-### Displaying Help and User Commands
-`printHelp` Method
+### printHelp Method
 The printHelp method provides users with a list of available commands and their descriptions, aiding in navigation and task management.

 #### Method Signature